HaoWeiHe/Knowledge-Graph/README.md

 ## Background Knowledge
 Let's took the most common knowledge graph - Wikidata for example.
 One way to implement KG is using a concept of triple, which is a statement in "subject/predicate/object" form.
 A statement linked one entity(subject) to another (object) via a predicate.
-For example, the milky way has spiral arms.
-Therefore, the triple is going to be like this :
+For example, *the milky way has spiral arms*.
+The triple is going to be like this :
 <br>
 ![img](https://github.com/HaoWeiHe/Knowledge-Graph/blob/main/Img/triple.png)
 <br>